gilzellner/gilzellner/README.md

 - Bash
 - Openstack
 - Ruby (because of the ecosystem)
 - Java (because of the large boilerplate)
+- Scala
 - Windows for work
 - Cisco Security products
 -